venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/2_Linux_Terminal.md

 <!-- _footer: "We will get into using `ls` later" -->
 ---

-# Who and Where Am I?
+# Who, What, and Where Am I?

 <div class=columns>
 <div>